 Instead, simply launch the app through plex.tv/web as described earlier so that you can take advantage of the secure connections as intended.

 In rare cases, your apps still may not be able to connect securely with your Plex Media Server.
 In nearly all cases, this will be caused by issues with your router/modem or network.
 It also isn’t currently possible to connect with a “mobile server” from one of your mobile apps securely.

 If you enable the “mobile server” in a mobile app such as Android, iOS, Windows 8.1, or Windows Phone, it isn’t currently possible to connect with those securely.
 This means that connections to those mobile servers will be insecure.

-In some cases, your ISP itself may prevent DNS Rebinding when using their DNS services.
+In some cases, your ISP itself may provide rebinding protection when using their DNS services.
 In this case, you can switch to using a different DNS service.
-Depending on your personal setup, you may need to update either your router configuration, your computer(s) configuration, or both.
+Depending on your personal setup, you may need to update either your router’s configuration, the configuration on your computer(s), or both.

-To allow secure connections to work correctly on the local network if you are using 'dnsmasq' with DNS Rebinding Protection enabled, you will need to add the following line to your configuration file (the “advanced settings” box in DD-WRT):
+To allow secure connections to work correctly on the local network if you are using “dnsmasq” with DNS rebinding protection enabled, you will need to add the following line to your configuration file (the “advanced settings” box in DD-WRT):